mathewsrc/sentiment_emoji_wordcloud/Readme.md

 ### **Word cloud**

 Word cloud is a technique for visualizing frequent words in a text where the size of the words represents their frequency.

 ### **Requirements**

 Python 3.6 or latest version
 A text file for which you want to generate a word cloud with the extension .txt.
-This project has three example files that can be used as example (sample_happy_data.txt, sample_happy_data2.txt and sample_sad_data.txt)
+This project has three example files that can be used as example (sample_happy_data.txt, sample_happy_data2.txt and sample_sad_data.txt) located in samples directory.

 ### **Installing dependencies**
 You can install dependencies by opening yor Terminal or Command Prompt and use one of these commands: